It’s the morning of the wedding, and the scene is set in Hero’s bedroom.

 Hero has sent Ursula off to go get Beatrice, and Margaret is helping Hero get dressed.
 They go back and forth fondly over what Hero should wear.
 Margaret describes the beautiful dress Hero will wear as full of gold, silver, and pearls, but Hero seems uncomfortable.

-Beatrice wonders when Margaret became so witty, but the last straw is when Margaret suggests Beatrice could be cured of her ailment by some holy thistle.
-Beatrice, like any person who hates love and worries other people might suspect her of being in love, flies off the handle.
+Beatrice wonders when Margaret became so witty, but the last straw is when Margaret suggests Beatrice could be cured of her ailment by some holy thistle that just happens to be named carduus benedictus.
+Her hints are getting pretty obvious.

-Beatrice is all, "What the hell are you saying?"
-But she gets interrupted by Ursula, who informs them that everyone is ready to take Hero to the church – where she will be married, or die!
+Beatrice demands to know what Margaret is talking about, but she gets interrupted by Ursula, who informs them that everyone is ready to take Hero to the church—where she will be married.
+(Or maybe humiliated.)